 Do not buckle the child in with you because your weight could crush him or her in the event of a collision or sudden braking.

 For safety reasons, taking a taxi with a child should be avoided, except in an emergency, unless you are able to secure the child in a safety seat.

 On the majority of public roads, including roads located within town and city limits, taxi drivers are exempt from wearing seat belts when they are on duty.

-However, they are required to wear their seat belts when driving on a numbered public road, such as a highway.
+However, they are required to wear their seat belts when driving on a numbered public road, such as a highway or expressway.